Types of Bibliographies

 Works Cited or Reference Page

 A list of works cited is attached on a separate sheet after the text of the document.
 In MLA form, that list is called a Works Cited Page.
 In some others it is known as a Reference Page.
 A Works Cited page includes only those sources cited in the document.
 As with the in-text citations, the format of this list varies by discipline.
-See Citing/Documenting Your Sources for your specific citation formatting style.
+See our writing guides on APA Format, Chicago Format, and MLA Format for more information.

 A bibliography is a list of books, articles and other sources of information that form the literature of a subject.
 A bibliography may include additional resources to those directly used in the paper.